 Some schools will not provide you with a copy of the prompt inside the room, so you’ll have to memorize the prompt.
 If you’re unsure, check with your school’s admissions office before your interview.
 If you can’t verify this information, be sure you’re prepared for either scenario.

-A bell will ring, and this is the signal that the interviewer is ready to go.
-Applicants will sometimes be provided with a clipboard, paper, and pencil so they can take notes throughout the process.
+A bell will ring, which signals that the interviewer is ready to go.
+Med schools will sometimes provide applicants with a clipboard, paper, and pencil so they can take notes throughout the process.
 However, be sure to bring your own supplies just in case.

 The interviewers will not partake in discussions about the MMI test process or how the individual is performing during the interview.
 Keep your ears open at all times because new information can be introduced at any time.